Libre-TrainSim/lts-docs/docs/mods/train-creation.md

 # Train Creation

+!!! note "Docs merging note"
+    Content and language not verified.
+Screenshots, assets and links need updating.
+Also someone should verify the info and try creating a new train.

 **Attention: This topic is very complex, you need some basic programming skills.
-Also basic knowledge about the GoDot Engine is required.
+Also basic knowledge about the Godot Engine is required.
 It is recommended, to get in touch to Libre TrainSim first while building a track.**

 You can download an example [here](https://www.server-jean.de/LibreTrainSim/JFR-1.zip).
 We won't do a step by step tutorial, because every train works differntly, and has other features.